 Richard Isaacson, MD

-Richard S. Isaacson, MD, serves as Director of the Alzheimer’s Prevention Clinic, Associate Professor of Neurology and Director of the Neurology Residency Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital.
+Richard S. Isaacson, MD, serves as Director of the Alzheimer’s Prevention Clinic, Associate Professor of Neurology, Assistant Dean of Faculty Development and Director of the Neurology Residency Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital.
 He previously served as Associate Professor of Clinical Neurology, Vice Chair of Education, and Education Director of the McKnight Brain Institute in the Department of Neurology at the University of Miami (UM) Miller School of Medicine.
 He completed his residency in Neurology at Beth Israel Deaconess Medical Center/Harvard Medical School, and his medical internship at Mount Sinai Medical Center in Miami Beach, FL.
 Previously as Associate Medical Director of the Wien Center for Alzheimer’s disease and Memory Disorders at Mount Sinai.

 Josefina Meléndez-Cabrero, PHD